 CRC’s Court Support Scheme (CSS) was established in 1982 and operates in local courts across the Sydney metropolitan area, Central Coast, Newcastle and Wollongong.
-Funded by the Community Legal Centres Program administered by Legal Aid NSW, CSS is available for defendants, witnesses, victims of crime, as well as the many friends and families of those attending court.
+Funded by Legal Aid NSW, CSS is available for defendants, witnesses and victims of crime, as well as the many friends and families of those attending court.

-The Court Support Scheme is made up of over 50 volunteers who give freely of their time to help people navigate the court system.
-For those facing the stress of their first court appearance, or multiple adjournments or having a family member in custody, being assisted in a friendly manner can make a real difference.
-CSS volunteers provide information on court protocol, sources of legal assistance, emotional support and referrals to other services.
-CSS volunteers do not offer legal advice and there is no referral or fee required for its service.
+The scheme is delivered by more than 50 trained volunteers who give freely of their time to help people navigate the court system.
+For those facing the stress of their first court appearance, multiple adjournments or having a family member in custody, being assisted in a friendly manner can make a real difference.
+CRC volunteers provide information on court protocol, sources of legal assistance, emotional support and referrals to other services.
+Volunteers do not offer legal advice and there is no referral or fee required for its service.

 “A big thank you to the skilled and committed volunteers who give so freely of their time.
 The dedication of these volunteers to providing support and information makes a real difference to people who are feeling confused, stressed and often overwhelmed when they come to court.”

 – Legal Aid NSW –

 This volunteering initiative represents an outstanding commitment to improving access to justice, especially for vulnerable and socio-economically disadvantaged members of our community.

 Eligibility: This is a free service available at courts supported by the scheme.